 Often, people ask me for recommendations for restaurants and, in a city like New York, it is a bit challenging as there are so many places to go to!
 But, if I had to pick a few, it would be:

-I would avoid the crowded and overrated Katz's Deli or the huge portions of Carnegie Deli.
-So, I suggest you go to Junior's.
+Katz's Deli is a bit crowded but it is an institution and their pastrami reuben is fantastic.
+But one of my favorite places is Junior's.
 Yes, it is also crowded (go before 12pm and 6pm), but the food is far better and you do not have the impression that you are eating on your neighbor's lap!
 My favorite dishes are: pastrami Reuben, potato latkes, matzo ball soup and salami sandwich.
 Of course, for dessert, you cannot miss the New York cheesecake!
 It is fantastic!
 Another good place is 2nd Avenue Deli.

 If you are visiting, there are few things I would surely try in New York: burgers, steaks and pizza.